Why earn a graduate certificate in environmental STEM for teachers?

 The Graduate Certificate in Environmental STEM for Teachers provides a 12 hour graduate-level experience for educators, naturalists, conservationists, environment workers, or community members who are interested in conservation education.
-The program provides for the acquisition of knowledge and skills necessary for understanding and appreciating Missouri habitats and wildlife, and to use scientific materials and technology in exploring science-related concepts through inquiry-based instructional methods and investigations.
-The certificate is designed to provide a foundation on integrating conservation education into inquiry-based teaching.
+The program provides for the acquisition of knowledge and skills necessary for understanding and appreciating Missouri habitats and wildlife through the use of scientific materials, technology, engineering, and mathematics (STEM) practices.
+The certificate is also designed to provide a foundation on integrating conservation education into inquiry-based teaching.
 Through Grade Level Expectation-based activities from all content areas; students will be trained in basic field biology to foster the confidence necessary to lead public school students in outdoor settings.

 Courses must be completed with a 3.00 GPA for successful completion of certificate.